waln0/i-like-trains-noah-nathan/README.md

 - `screen_height`: height of the game window.
 - `cell_size`: size of each cell in the grid.
 - `leaderboard_width`: width of the leaderboard.

-Some constants are available for debugging:
-- `manual_spawn`: Automatic respawn when available.
-False by default, otherwise the player has to press the space bar.
-- `control_mode`: `manual` (by default) enables manual control of your train with keyboard arrows. `agent` enables agent automatic control.

 ### Logging System